 I am not going to talk about the basic issues of having to clean floor, carpets and spend lots of money in nappies but the emotional and sometimes the root of the problem that might be easier to resolve than you think.

 Some issues can be related to change in routine, family or if they start going to nursery.
 Maybe you will go back to work full time and need someone to help out carrying for your child.
-So the child will need to adapt with someone new if you do not have a family member to help.
+So the child will need to adapt to someone new if you do not have a family member to help.
 But, hey, do not feel guilty because of that.
 People work and children can adapt to new routines.

 Don’t feel guilty